oroinc/documentation/bundles/commerce/CommerceMenuBundle/menu-templates.rst

                 label: 'Custom Tree'
                 template: 'custom_tree_1' # Optional setting that specifies the directory where the menu template layout updates are located.
 Fallbacks to menu template key if not set, i.e. "custom_tree".

-Though the Menu Template can be specified for each storefront menu item, out-of-the-box only top-level items of the :ref:`main navigation menu <bundle-docs-commerce-commerce-menu-bundle-main-navigation>`, as the most demanded, make use of menu templates.
-The decision whether to use menu templates in other menus lays on the storefront theme developers.
+Although a Menu Template can be specified for each storefront menu item, out-of-the-box only top-level items of the :ref:`main navigation menu <bundle-docs-commerce-commerce-menu-bundle-main-navigation>`, as the most demanded, make use of menu templates.
+Usually storefront theme developers judge whether they require menu templates in other menus.

 Menu Item Renderer
 ------------------